-Parent-teacher-student conferences and presentations of learning provide needed opportunities for parents/guardians and teachers to exchange useful information about the educational and social needs and progress of students.
+Family/Caregiver-teacher-student conferences and presentations of learning provide needed opportunities for parents/guardians and teachers to exchange useful information about the educational and social needs and progress of students.
 At conferences, teachers will review student progress and note any areas of special concern.
-By attending conferences, parents/guardians have the opportunity to assist in catching and correcting any academic or behavioral problems early in the school year so that they do not accumulate to have a negative impact on a student's overall performance.
-By attending conferences, parents/guardians that school is important and that they are willing to partner with teachers to further their child's education.
+By attending conferences, family/caregivers have the opportunity to assist in catching and correcting any academic or behavioral problems early in the school year so that they do not accumulate to have a negative impact on a student's overall performance.
+By attending conferences, parents/guardians send a clear signal to their students that school is important and that they are willing to partner with teachers to further their child's education.
 Student conferences are listed on the school calendar, and GALS will do our best to accommodate your request for time during our school conference days.